LlewBach/cydymiaith/TESTING.md

 #### Post Creation

 1) Having logged in, navigate to Posts.
-Beneath the Posts title, the button should say 'Ask Question'.
+Beneath the Posts title, the button should say 'Make Post'.
-2) Click 'Ask Question'.
+2) Click 'Make Post'.
 The user should be redirected to the Make Post page.
 3) Fill in form details such as:
 - Category: Question
 - All/Group: All